-Certain indirect subsidiaries of our Operating Partnership have entered into a senior secured loan agreement with investment entities managed by AIG Asset Management (the "AIG Loan").
+Certain indirect subsidiaries of Plymouth Industrial OP, LP, our Operating Partnership have entered into a senior secured loan agreement with investment entities managed by AIG Asset Management (the "AIG Loan").

-As of March 31, 2018 and December 31, 2017, there was \$120,000 of indebtedness outstanding under the AIG Loan.
+As of June 30, 2018 and December 31, 2017, there was \$120,000 of indebtedness outstanding under the AIG Loan.
 The AIG Loan bears interest at 4.08% per annum and has a seven-year term maturing in October, 2023.
 The AIG Loan provides for monthly payments of interest only for the first three years of the term and thereafter monthly principal and interest payments based on a 27-year amortization period.

-The borrowings under the AIG Loan are secured by first lien mortgages on the 20 LLC properties.
+The borrowings under the AIG Loan are secured by first lien mortgages on the properties held by wholly-owned subsidiaries of Plymouth Industrial 20 LLC (see Note 8).
 The obligations under the AIG Loan are also guaranteed in certain circumstances by our Company and certain of our Operating Partnership's wholly-owned subsidiaries.